druck13/DirSync/ReadMe.md

 * Test 8: Rename files and directories

-Tests can be run with the server on a remote machine if it can be started via a command such as ssh, and a shared directory is avialble on both machines with the same path
+Tests can be run with the server on a remote machine if it can be started via a command such as ssh, and a shared directory is available on both machines with the same path

 e.g.